 Cross Tattoos on Arm

-Cross tattoos are a great way to symbolise your religious background.
+Cross tattoos are a great way to symbolize your religious background.
 There are so many different designs and styles that you could get this tattoo in though, so be creative and have a good think about what you might want yours to look like.
 They can be simple such as two lines intersecting, or they can be rather detailed, with light shining around an intricate cross.

 Dragon Arm Tattoos